riogaj89/twitterment/frontend/ase17-frontend/README.md

   ("https://.../keyword").
 - `lambda.getAggregatedData.url`: This is the URL of the "GET tweets" request ("https://.../tweets").
-- `lambda.produceRandomTweets.url`: This is the URL of the "POST random" request ("https://.../tweets").
+- `lambda.produceRandomTweets.url`: This is the URL of the "GET random" request ("https://.../tweets").

 After that you can test the front end locally by doing the following: